 - We will give you all the accurate and detailed information you need to make an informed decision about buying your new home.
-This will cover design, specification, features, location, any service charges and indicative energy rating and the sale price of the property. - We can put you in touch with a mortgage broker experienced in new-build and/or solicitor to help guide you. - · Our marketing and advertising will always be clear and truthful. - We will give you your own, online customer portal where you can access and manage your journey with us.
+This will cover design, specification, features, location, any service charges and indicative energy rating and the sale price of the property. - We recommend you seek independent legal and financial advice and are free to choose your own mortgage broker / solicitor.
+However, should you require it, we can put you in touch with a mortgage broker experienced in new build homes and /or a solicitor to help guide you. - · Our marketing and advertising will always be clear and truthful. - We will give you your own, online customer portal where you can access and manage your journey with us. - You have a 14 day cooling off period following your reservation.

-- Please ensure you understand all the information you receive about your new home. - Do query anything you are uncertain about before making your final decision. - Access your online customer portal to understand the reservation agreement terms and conditions, and pay your reservation fee. - The customer portal will be used to pay for any extras you may wish to purchase. - If you are unclear on any detail, please speak to your sales consultant.
+- Please ensure you understand all the information you receive about your new home. - Do query anything you are uncertain about before making your final decision. - Access your online customer portal to view and fully understand the reservation agreement terms and conditions, and pay your reservation fee. - The customer portal will be used to pay for any extras you may wish to purchase. - If you are unclear on any detail, please speak to your sales consultant.